On the prime Selmer ranks of cyclic prime twist families of elliptic curves over global function fields: Effective theorems from the Riemann hypothesis

 \subsection{Effective Chebotarev density theorem}

 The effective version of Chebotarev density theorem over global function fields can be formulated as follows: \begin{theorem}[Effective Chebotarev density theorem] \cite[Proposition 6.4.8]{FJ08} Let $L/K$ be a Galois extension of global function fields over $\F_q(t)$.
 Pick a conjugacy class $C \subset G = \Gal(L/K)$.
+We use the variable $n$ to denote the degree of an irreducible polynomial $v$ of $\mathbb{F}_q[t]$.
 If the constant fields of $L$ and $K$ are both equal to $\F_q$, then

 \end{theorem} The constraint that the constant fields of $L$ and $K$ are identical allows one to reconstruct an analogue of the Chebotarev density theorem with explicit error bounds for function fields.
 Suppose the constant field of $L$, say $\F_{q^l}$, is a non-trivial extension of the constant field $\F_q$ of $K$.
 Then to compute the equation stated in Theorem \ref{theorem:effective_chebotarev}, one is required to compare whether the restriction of the conjugacy class $C$ to $\Gal(\F_{q^l}/\F_q)$ agrees with the $n$-th power of the arithmetic Frobenius $\tau:x \mapsto x^q$ as a cyclic generator of $\Gal(\F_{q^l}/\F_q)$.
 If not, then there are no places of degree $n$ whose Frobenius element lives inside the conjugacy class $C$.
 Note that the secondary error term is of $O(q^{\frac{n}{2}})$, which is obtained from the validity of the generalized Riemann hypothesis over $K = \F_q(t)$.
 For the analogous effective statements over number fields, see for example \cite{LO75}.
 We note that Galois extensions of global function fields with non-trivial constant field extensions also satisfy the following equation: